Human trafficking convictions reveal process of stealing women - South Carolina Radio Network

 Austin recently prosecuted the conviction of Damon Jackson, who was sentenced last month to 40 years in prison for his role in a conspiracy to force underage girls and young women into sex trafficking throughout the southeast.

-Jackson was convicted at trial in March 2017 along with Bakari McMillan, 25, of Columbia, and Corey Miller, 44, of Orangeburg.
+Jackson was convicted at trial in March 2017 along with Bakari McMillan of Columbia, and Corey Miller of Orangeburg.
 McMillan was sentenced to 40 years for his conviction on one count of conspiracy to commit sex trafficking, and one count of trafficking of a minor for sex involving force, fraud, and coercion.
 Miller, also convicted of the conspiracy count, was sentenced to 20 years for sex trafficking by force, fraud, or coercion.

 The other defendants previously pled guilty to one count of conspiracy to commit sex trafficking: